Skip to navigation Skip to content

 Online letters + Read more ...

-Go to the EMOL screen in Process Direct to check if the customer subscribes to online letters.
+Go to the Electronic Messaging and Online Letters (EMOL) screen to check if the customer subscribes to online letters.
 It will show if they received the letter online.

 If the customer: